RustyRoboticsBV/TilesetBuilder/README.md

 ![The slope tiles and their identifiers.](SlopeReference.png)

 ### User-Defined Tiles
 You can add custom tiles by adding images with filenames that are not in the image above.
 These tiles are placed below the standard tileset area.
+When you generate a tileset resource, user-defined tiles will not get their terrain or physics shape painted.

 ## Tile Generation
 Tiles can be loaded from a ZIP archive in four ways, in the following order: